MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Discussion

 We further analyze the contribution of each component through the ablation study in Table~\ref{tab:ablation}.
 Starting from the zero-shot HuatuoGPT-Vision base model, conventional supervised fine-tuning with cross-entropy (+SFT) does not improve and can even reduce CE, illustrating that on these datasets MLE primarily reinforces stylistic patterns rather than clinically grounded semantics.
-When we switch to GRPO but use only NLG metrics as the reward (+NLG), the model learns to adjust style and surface overlap, but CE remains low especially on MIMIC-CXR which confirming that BLEU/ROUGE/CIDEr are not suitable targets for factual correctness in MRG.
-The format-only reward (+reasoning), which enforces the "\verb|<think>…</think> → <report>…</report>|" structure without any clinical reward, mainly increases recall by encouraging more explicit mention of potential findings, but this comes at the cost of precision because the model is not penalized for unsupported statements.
-Introducing a CheXbert-based CE F1 reward (+CE F1) markedly boosts CE over all these variants, and combining it with the format reward (+CE F1 + reasoning) stabilises the negation and uncertainty templates and approaches the performance of the entire model, confirming that label-level supervision is effective in reducing polarity errors and under-calling.
-However, CE-F1 remains a discrete, aggregate score and provides a relatively coarse learning signal.
-Replacing it with our MCCS reward (+MCCS) leads to further improvements: by mapping CheXbert labels to signed vectors, excluding the noisy "No Finding" dimension, and applying a margin to suppress weak matches, MCCS offers a smoother, polarity-sensitive, report-level objective that better distinguishes partially correct from clinically problematic outputs.
-GRPO’s group-relative updates can then exploit the larger reward spread within each case to amplify the best candidate report.
-When MCCS is combined with the format reward (+MCCS + reasoning), the model reaches the strongest and most balanced CE across both datasets, aligning clinical content while maintaining a stable, auditable report structure.
-Taken together, these ablations show that each component plays a distinct role: GRPO enabling sequence-level optimization, clinical rewards steering semantics, and the format reward regularizing structure and that the proposed MCCS-based design provides a more informative and clinically meaningful supervision signal than directly optimizing CE-F1 or purely lexical objectives.
+When we switch to GRPO but optimize only NLG metrics (+NLG), the model learns to adjust style and surface overlap, but CE remains low especially on MIMIC-CXR which confirming that BLEU/ROUGE/CIDEr are poor optimization targets for clinical correctness in MRG.
+The format-only reward (+Format), which enforces the “\verb|<think>…</think>→<report>…</report>|” structure without any clinical reward, increases recall but reduces precision, consistent with the model mentioning more findings without being penalized for unsupported positives.
+Introducing a CheXbert-based CE-F1 reward (+CE-F1) substantially improves CE, and combining it with the format constraint (+CE-F1 +Format) yields a better precision-recall balance, indicating that label-level supervision helps reduce omissions and improve agreement in affirmed vs. negated findings.
+Compared with CE-F1, our MCCS reward provides a smoother report-level signal by scoring CheXbert label agreement, excluding the noisy “No Finding” dimension, and suppressing weak matches via a margin.
+This shaping increases separation among candidate reports for the same study, which GRPO can exploit via group-relative updates.
+When combined with the format constraint (+MCCS +Format), the model achieves the strongest and most balanced CE on both datasets while producing more consistently structured outputs.